DOLLAR STORE DIET

 Kristina Mahler goes on the dollar store diet

-Much like pound stores here, people go nuts over dollar stores in America because, duh, everything is a dollar and they love to feel like they are getting a bargain even if they are just buying garbage.
+People go nuts over dollar stores because, duh, everything is a dollar and they love to feel like they are getting a bargain even if they are just buying garbage.
 I've always had a mild phobia of dollar stores.
 When I walk into one I start feeling hot and claustrophobic and the smell makes me nauseated.
-I think about how the environment is being destroyed to create creepy trinkets that are completely useless and the child laborers required to mass-produce statuettes of Down's syndrome-looking golden retrievers and I wonder about the quality of their lives.
+I think about how the environment is being destroyed to create creepy trinkets that are completely useless and the child laborers required to mass-produce statuettes of down-syndrome-looking golden retrievers and I wonder about the quality of their lives.
 Bummer, right?

 I realize people eat food from the dollar store all the time, but for me this was a terrifying prospect.
 Eating food from the dollar store would be a slap in the face to my smug organic vegetarian ways.
 I usually eat a lot of fresh fruit and vegetables, and generally avoid processed food.
 Then I figured, "What the H," and decided to eat that shit for a week to see what happened.
 I also decided to create documentation of my feat because I was 90% certain I would be dead of lead poisoning by the end of the week.

 Maybe you’re thinking “Big whoop, welcome to the real world, go cry into your flax soy omega 3 spirulina gluten-free protein shake”.
 I realize I'm privileged to have the choice to eat the way I do but if you know how to put meals together, read food content labels and have a basic knowledge of nutrition there is really no reason to not eat well, even if you do not have a lot of money.
 Eating unhealthily is just a bad habit that can be broken like any other.
 There.
 Rant over.
 On to the shitty dollar store diet.